-Event Management > FTP Push 1.
-Two inputs associated with FTP push.
+Event Management > FTP Push.
+One input associated with FTP Push.

 Item Description Available inputs List of sources that can be selected as triggers for an FTP push.
 Selected inputs On selection of multiple inputs, the inputs are connected with a logical OR.
 Any one will cause an image upload to the FTP server.
 FTP push status Inactive (open) or active (closed).
 Active: one or more of the selected inputs is true.
 Inactive: none of the selected inputs is true.